f00f/TrainingApp/README.md

 Todo
 ====
-+ Memorize own comment.
-Allows for easier editing of it.
 + Improve caching logic.
   + Make cache persistent.
   + Show old data, if no network connection is available.